locationtech/geotrellis/spark-etl/README.md

 layerName     | Layer name to provide as result of the input crs           | Desired CRS for input layer.
-May trigger raster reprojection. (ex: EPSG:3857") tileSize      | Pixel height and width of each tile in the input layer output        | Name of output module to use (ex: s3, hadoop, accumulo) outputProps   | List of `key=value` pairs that will be passed to the output module as configuration clobber       | Overwrite the layer on save in output catalog
+May trigger raster reprojection. (ex: EPSG:3857") tileSize      | Pixel height and width of each tile in the input layer layoutScheme  | Scheme to be used to determine raster resolution and extent (ex: tms, floating) layoutExtent  | Explicit alternative to use of `layoutScheme` (format: xmin,ymin,xmax,ymax) cellSize      | Width and Height of each pixel (format: width,height) cellType      | Value of type of the target raster (ex: bool, int8, int32, int64, float32, float64) output        | Name of output module to use (ex: s3, hadoop, accumulo) outputProps   | List of `key=value` pairs that will be passed to the output module as configuration clobber       | Overwrite the layer on save in output catalog